-You don’t need to be a tennis fan to enjoy Wimbledon, a quintessentially British experience of sipping chilled Pimms, nibbling on strawberries and watching the world’s top tennis players battle it out on Centre Court.
+You don’t need to be a tennis fan to enjoy Wimbledon (27 June – 10 July 2022), a quintessentially British experience of sipping chilled Pimms, nibbling on strawberries and watching the world’s top tennis players battle it out on Centre Court.

-For overseas visitors, there is an overseas ballot.
-Alternatively, Ticketmaster is the official agent for Wimbledon sales.
-Tickets start at around £25 for entry to the grounds.
-This allows you entry to the outside courts (4-12) which can feature excellent matches in the early days of the tournament so is a good-value way of soaking up the atmosphere.
-Alternatively, several hundred Centre Court and Court number 3 are sold online on the day before play via Ticketmaster.
+Ticketmaster is the official agent for Wimbledon sales.
+Tickets start at around £27 for entry to the grounds.
+This allows entry to the outside courts (4-12) which can feature excellent matches early on in the tournament so is a good-value way of soaking up the atmosphere.
+Alternatively, several hundred Centre Court and Court number 3 are available online on the day before play via Ticketmaster.

-If you’re happy to queue on the day, a limited number of tickets are available on the day for Centre Court and courts number 1 and 2 and several thousand Grounds Passes are also available.
+If you’re happy to queue on the day, a limited number of tickets are available on the day for Centre Court and courts number 1 and 2.
+Several thousand Grounds Passes are also available.
 Queues can start from as early as 6am, with some super-keen fans queueing and camping from the previous evening.

 The last option is to buy a ‘Return’, available from mid-afternoon.
 This is a very affordable way of watching some world-class tennis.

 Visit the Wimbledon Tennis Championships website for more information and details on obtaining tickets and visiting Wimbledon.

 Tennis at The Queen’s Club

 Still on a tennis theme, the Queen’s Club is home to the Aegon Championships (13-19 June 2022), generally seen as the ‘warm-up’ for Wimbledon.
 Established in 1886, The Queen’s Club is in the heart of West Kensington.

 Visit The Queen’s Club for general information and the LTA website for ticket details.